 Describe the effect on the radius of the electron’s path if the speed of the electron is increased.

-A beam of protons is accelerated from rest through a potential difference and then injected into a region of space where a magnetic field and an electric field are present.
-The electric field is directed upward, the magnetic field is into the page, and the proton beam enters the region travelling horizontally to the right.
+A beam of protons is accelerated from rest through a potential difference and then injected into a region of space where a uniform magnetic field and a uniform electric field are present.
+The magnetic field is directed out of the page, and the proton beam enters the region travelling horizontally to the right.

 Calculate the speed of the protons after being accelerated through a potential difference of .